bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 ---
-title: "The 8 Crucial Mistakes Holding You Back From Getting a Programming Job"
+title: "The 8 Crucial Mistakes Holding You Back From a Programming Job"
 author: Zulie Rane
 date: "2021-01-18"
 categories: